-One of the reasons that new Canadians decide to buy a franchise is because of the ongoing franchisor support that they receive.
-In fact, this is often a key point when deciding between becoming a franchisee, or starting a new independent business.
-Many people will conclude that their likelihood of success will increase with the franchisor’s systems and support.
+One of the reasons that new Canadians decide to buy a franchise is because of the type of franchisor support that they can expect to help achieve success.
+So, this is often a key point when deciding between becoming a franchisee, or starting a new independent business.
+Many people will conclude that their chances of success will increase with the systems and support that a franchisor provides.

-If you have decided that franchising makes sense, you have likely determined that you could be more successful by paying for the right to use the franchisor’s brand, standards, and operational knowledge.
+If you think that franchising makes sense, you may have decided it makes sense to pay for the right to use the franchisor’s brand, standards, and knowledge.
 In addition, a strong franchisor can often provide expertise in specific business functions, such as marketing or finance, that you may not have.
 However, it’s important to recognize that:

 2. Franchisor support will be clearly defined in the Franchise Disclosure Document and Franchise Agreement.

-- You need to do your own due diligence and research to understand what support you’ll receive.
+3. You need to do your own research to understand what support you’ll receive.

 Types of Franchisor Support that You can Expect

-Let’s explore four common areas of franchisor support:
+Now, let’s explore four common types of franchisor support:

 1. Initial Training:

-Your initial training should provide you with a broad overview of operations, marketing, sales, service, and general management.
-This may include:
+Your initial training will provide you with a broad overview of operations, marketing, sales, service, and general management.
+And, this may include: